jiayihoffman/jiayihoffman.github.io/_posts/2026-02-27-LEGO-motorized_dump_truck.md

   <img src="/assets/lego/IMG_4297.jpeg" />
 </a>

-In my truck, the motor sits a bit higher than the differential's input.
-To transfer the rotation downward, I vertically aligned two spur gears on the motor's output shaft.
-A spur gear is a flat gear with straight teeth.
+In my truck, the motor sits a bit higher than the Differential's input.
+To transfer the rotation downward, I vertically aligned two Spur Gears on the motor's output shaft.
+A Spur Gear is a flat gear with straight teeth.

 ### Putting All Together

 Here’s the base frame for the upgraded truck!
-I removed the original gear set that lifts and lowers the cargo bed and used the space for the two motors.
+I removed the original gear set that lifts and lowers the cargo bed and used the space for the two motors and the Differential Gear.

 <a href="/assets/lego/IMG_4262.jpeg" >
   <img src="/assets/lego/IMG_4262.jpeg" />